Elias Khoury salutes Al Aswanyʹs courage

 The second reason concerns the novel and the novelist.
 A literary work transcends this description by its very nature; otherwise it has no meaning.
 The novelist writes from deep inside himself, bearing witness to his time in an expression of honesty, and honesty is neither courageous nor cowardly.
 Either the writer is a voice of conscience and writes as he sees fit, or he should not write.
 Those who write with fear damage the very essence of writing.

 Despite my distaste for adjectives, I saw fit to insert the descriptor "courage" in the title of this article.
-"The so-called Republic" was recently published by Dar al-Adab in Beirut and is banned in Egypt and in many of the despotic Arab states.
+"The Republic As If" was recently published by Dar al-Adab in Beirut and is banned in Egypt and in many of the despotic Arab states.

 The daring quality of this novel has nothing to do with stylistics.
 Al-Aswany pursues the same formula here which he introduced in "Yacoubian Building" and in what followed thereafter.
 He combines a sensitive social perspective with details of Egyptian daily life, and he presents a blend of melodrama and nostalgia for the sequential structure similar to that found in TV serials.
 His aim is to produce an Arabic "bestseller", the like of which we havenʹt seen since the days of Ihsan Abdul Quddus.